backtest-kit

 const closePrice = parseFloat(exchange.priceToPrecision(symbol, currentPrice));

-await createLimitOrderAndWait(exchange, symbol, "sell", qty, closePrice);
+await createLimitOrderAndWait(exchange, symbol, "sell", qty, closePrice, { tpPrice, slPrice });

 }